awesome1888/eisenwerk/README.md

-# Eisenwerk - MERN boilerplate
+# Eisenwerk - the MERN boilerplate

 ## Pre-requisites:
 * node v8 or higher